Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Discussion of experimental results

-The analysis of these results for different chemical and isotope composition demonstrates that the effect of the increase in Eu content $y$ and of average oxygen mass are qualitatively similar.
-One can rescale the dependence of the transition temperature on both parameters using the combined variable $y + 0.01x$, where $x$ is the relative content of $^{18}$O, as shown in Fig.~\ref{Tss(x,y)}.
+The analysis of these results for different chemical and isotope composition demonstrates that the effect of the increase in the Eu content $y$ and of the average oxygen mass are qualitatively similar.
+We can rescale the dependence of the transition temperature on both parameters using the combined variable $y + 0.015x$, for $T_{SS}$ or $y + 0.01x$ for $T_{FM}$, where $x$ is the relative content of $^{18}$O, as shown in Fig.~\ref{Tss(x,y)}.
 Both the temperatures of SS and FM transitions depend almost linearly on this combined variable.
-We see that the change of Eu content by 1\% is equivalent to the change of the isotope content by 100 \% .
+We see that the change of Eu content by 1\% is equivalent to the change of the isotope content by 70--100 \%.
 This actually the most important result of the present study.
-The theoretical analysis of these results is given in the following sections.
+The theoretical analysis of these results is given in the next sections.